wellecks/lm-evaluation-harness/docs/isabelle_setup.md

     => Group-Ring-Module  HOL-Corec_Examples  HOL-Isar_Examples  ...
     ```
-You can test out the installation-so-far by starting the PISA server:
+You can test out the installation so far by starting a PISA server:
 ```bash
 cd ~/Portal-to-ISAbelle
 sbt "runMain pisa.server.PisaOneStageServer9000"